Peer group leading China exposure

 AEMC provides investors with a one-stop-solution to a range of ‘best-of-breed’ emerging and frontier market managers, many of whom are inaccessible for most UK-based investors.
 These managers are investing in some of the most dynamic and fast-growing countries in the world.
 Investments are made through both closed- and open-ended funds, blending liquidity and access to a wider range of managers with the opportunity to add value through discount contraction.

 Whilst benchmarked against the MSCI Emerging Markets Index, AEMC’s asset allocation may differ markedly from the benchmark and is one source of alpha generation.
 Manager selection is also key to the success of the fund.
-The ability to add value from narrowing discounts and corporate actions in the closed-end fund holdings is another source of alpha.
+The ability to add value from narrowing discounts and corporate actions in the closed-end fund holdings is another source of alpha (excess returns over those of the benchmark index).
 The fund also offers a dividend yield of 3.9% (at the time of publication), which is paid quarterly from a combination of income and capital.

 AEMC’s AIFM is Aberdeen Standard Fund Managers Limited (Aberdeen Standard) and it has delegated the investment management of the company to Aberdeen Asset Managers Limited (AAML).
 Both companies are wholly-owned subsidiaries of Standard Life Aberdeen Plc.